 Fastest Growing Vegetables

 When spring rolls in after a long weary winter, gardeners crave some immediate green.
-Many vegetables require the heat of summer or a long, leisurely growing season to ripen and reward us, but there are a handful that virtually pop out of the ground and are ready to harvest within weeks.
-Jump start your growing season with these 6 fast growing vegetables.Continue to 2 of 7 below.
+Many vegetables require the heat of summer or a long, leisurely growing season to ripen and reward us, but there is a handful that virtually pops out of the ground and is ready to harvest within weeks.
+Jump start your growing season with these 6 fast-growing vegetables.Continue to 2 of 7 below.

 02 of 07